Colonna17/Collision_Avoidance-Sapienza_Vision_and_Perception/README.md

 # Project
 The project is composed by many models that are combined on the final Classifier that defines the probability of an accident.
 For the project are used images in bad weather conditions to specialize the system.
+The models used are a customize model of Yolo trained with images of our dataset.
+The strongSort that let the bounding boxes being tracked all time for every frame.
+Finally the optical flow and the Classifier that combine all the results of the models and show a single result.
   ## Yolo custom training
   We assemble a dataset and train a custom YOLOv5 model to recognize the objects in our dataset.
 To do so we will take the following steps:
 - Gather a dataset of images and label our dataset (using Roboflow)